flaviocopes/vuehandbook/09-vue-css/index.md

 </style>
 ```

-You can hardcode the class like in the above example, or you can bind the class to a component property, to make it dynamic, and only apply that class if the data property is true:
+You can hardcode the class like in the above example, or you can bind the class to a component property, to make it dynamic, and only apply to that class if the data property is true:

 ```html
 <template>